 Derivatives are used in accordance with the provisions of the Terms and Conditions of Investment and the investment guidelines of the Prospectus.
-If derivatives may be acquired, they do not explicitly serve to attain the environmental and/or social characteristics of the (sub-)fund and are included under "Other".
-When selecting derivatives, an environmental and/or social minimum safeguard is ensured.
-This means derivatives with a non-sustainable underlying asset may not constitute a significant component of the portfolio.
+Where derivatives may be acquired, these are not explicitly used to achieve the sustainable investment objective of the (sub-)fund and are included among other "non-sustainable" investments.
+Derivatives may only be used to compensate for negative market fluctuations.